maximize22/GetAndClean2017/README.md

 readme.md - this file with general infomration about the repository/project codebook.md - the codebook with the plain instructions/descriptions of how the data was loaded/processed/output features_info.txt - the associated file with the descriptions of each activity including units of measure

+* Description

+data modifications to the UCI HAR dataset

+Assumes that files have already been downloaded to a working directory.
+Files can be accessed at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Individual files are loaded into memory
+Slashes are removed from each data set x.test and x.train dataset names are replaced with the values from the features.txt file V2 column Subject, x, and y train and test datasets are merged together Activity descriptions are added to the Y data set Column names for subject data ('subject id') and y data ('activity id') are updated to be descriptive Redundant column is removed from the Y data set
+Column names with 'mean' and 'std' are extracted into temporary lists and merged; new data set is extracted with just those columns
+Tidy set created by combining Subject, Activity, and Mean/Std data Tidy data set is melted, grouped, and summarized to produce the average of each variable for each subject Final data set is exported to a text file with write.table command